pieroci/pieroci.github.io/content/posts/Run a query using IaC in a Azure Managed Identity Integration Context.md

 }
 ```

-With "ephemeral" the token doesn't being saved to terraform state: than it's that a security upgrade in our solution!
+With the "ephemeral" setting, the token is not saved to the Terraform state, which is a security improvement for your solution.

 ## #UPDATE WITH AZURE POWERSHELL >= 12

-Microsoft introduce a [breaking change](https://github.com/Azure/azure-powershell/issues/25533) in the Get-AzAccessToken function : the token will return as a SecureString and not like string.
+Microsoft introduced a [breaking change](https://github.com/Azure/azure-powershell/issues/25533) in the Get-AzAccessToken function: the token is now returned as a SecureString instead of a regular string.

-If your Azure Powershell version is 12 or above you will change the powershell task on your yaml pipeline like the following:
+If your Azure PowerShell version is 12 or above, you will need to modify the PowerShell task in your YAML pipeline as follows:

-Change your task like the following one on your DevOps Pipeline.
+Update your task in the DevOps pipeline as shown below.

-What's the difference?
-The secure string token will be "decrypted" and passed in the environment variable.
+What’s the difference?
-I know it's not properly a good security practice but remember you can't pass an object (the Token SecureString is the object we talking about) into the TF_VAR_ACCESS_TOKEN variable.
+The secure string token will be "decrypted" and passed as an environment variable.
+Although this is not an ideal security practice, keep in mind that you cannot pass an object (in this case, the SecureString token) directly into the TF_VAR_ACCESS_TOKEN variable.

-Also remember you can set your pipeline variable with "secret=true" to avoid from reading the token value on everyone have access to the pipeline.
+Also, remember you can set your pipeline variable with secret=true to prevent the token value from being exposed to anyone with access to the pipeline.

 ```powershell
   - task: AzurePowerShell@5